CoalDev/gmail-cookies-research/README.md

 But I didn't want to keep copy pasting the cookies, so I looked around and saw that burp has a feature called `Session Handling Rules`, and with that feature I could add a rule that applies only to the `Proxy` and will add those cookies to every request made to `https://mail.google.com`.

 Then I just surfed to `https://mail.google.com/mail/u/0/#inbox` and it worked, no more manual changes.

+Checking on a different browser it still works, changing my IP and it still works, so it seems like Google doesn't really care about what computer you use, where are you from, etc... if you have the cookies, you win.

 ### What cookies really matter?